 You know, I loved it.

-Uh I love fake news CNN and MSNBC staffers, they're all spotted out on the town.
+They're all spotted out on the town.

-The person behind the camera, in the case of MSDNC is not wearing a mask.
+The person behind the camera in the case of MSDNC is not wearing a mask.

 A guy takes a video and he says, What about your cameraman?